openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

   ![Android Studio wizard](../images/studioSetup/20_ProjectVCS.png)

-//TODO Remove start
  * If you already opened Android Studio and do not see the welcome screen anymore select File (1.) > New (2.) > Project from Version Control...
 (3.)

       ![Check out project from version control within Android Studio](../images/AndroidStudio_FileNew.PNG)
-//TODO Remove end

-  * We will not tell Android Studio were to get the code from:
+  * We will now tell Android Studio were to get the code from:

       ![Clone Git](../images/studioSetup/21_CloneURL.png)